Vector35/binaryninja-api/docs/guide/debugger.md

 The debugger automatically applies all analysis data to the Debugger BinaryView, including functions and types, etc. This means the user can conveniently use types that are present in the static analysis.

-The Debugger BinaryView can be accessed by `dbg.live_view`, which should not be None once the target is launched.
+The Debugger BinaryView can be accessed by `dbg.live_view` once the target is launched.
 One can read/write to it in the normal way.
 Writing to it will also cause the target's memory to change.

 Right now, the Debugger BinaryView is discarded once the target exits.
 It cannot be easily reused due to ASLR, which makes the base of the program different in each run.
-As a result, any changes the user made to the Debugger BinaryView is also gone after the target exits.
-In the future, we will provide a way to let the user to selectively commit the changes made to the original view.
+As a result, any changes the user made to the Debugger BinaryView will be discarded after the target exits.

 ## API

-The debugger exposes its functionality in both Python and C++ API.
+The debugger exposes its functionality in both the Python and C++ APIs.
 The Python documentation can be accessed [online](https://api.binary.ninja/binaryninja.debugger.debuggercontroller-module.html).

 The API is centered around the [`DebuggerController`](https://api.binary.ninja/binaryninja.debugger.debuggercontroller-module.html#binaryninja.debugger.debuggercontroller.DebuggerController) class, which provides all functionalities of the debugger.
 There is no need to directly access the `DebugAdapter` classes.

-When the debugger is used within the UI, the `dbg` variable is injected into the Python interpreter.
+When the debugger is used within the UI, the `dbg` magic variable is injected into the Python interpreter.
 It always represents the debugger for the currently active Binary View.
 One can think of it as being created by

 ```Python
 dbg = DebuggerController(bv)